-Global Bioethics Initiative (GBI) in partnership with New York Society for Ethical Culture invite students and professionals worldwide to attend the International Bioethics Summer School in Manhattan, New York City.
+Global Bioethics Initiative (GBI), in collaboration with New York Medical College and the Bohemian Benevolent and Literary Association, invites students and professionals worldwide to attend the International Bioethics Summer School hosted by the Bohemian National Hall.
 Join us for this one-of-a-kind educational opportunity!

 The faculty of the summer school program is comprised of notable international scholars who will lecture and conduct seminars on various bioethical topics.
 Please visit the faculty page for more information.